Tom Meents: Career

 In 2003, the truck got a brand new image with the debut of Maximum Destruction.
-Meents' popularity has remained high with this truck, with several major stadium event victories, but he has not had the success in the World Finals he had with previous trucks.
-Despite berths in the first three World Finals since switching to Maximum Destruction, he had only been able to score a co-championship in freestyle with Madusa, driven by Debra Miceli, and El Toro Loco, driven by Lupe Soza, in 2004.
-Finally, in 2006, Meents broke through and regained the Monster Jam World Freestyle Championship.
-Meents finally won another racing championship in 2009 at Monster Jam World Finals 10, using the same chassis that won the first championship.
-He regained this title once more at World Finals 12 in 2011, when he won in the championship race against Jimmy Creten in Bounty Hunter.
-In 2012 at the Advance Auto Parts Monster Jam World Finals 13, Meents defended his title once again, winning the championship race against Damon Bradshaw in Monster Energy.
-In 2013, the ten year anniversary of Maximum Destruction's debut, at World Finals 14, The Streak was Ended By Adam Anderson in Grave Digger The Legend in the Semi Finals, Meents won his fifth freestyle title.
+Meents had initially wanted to debut it in 2002 after Goldberg, but chose not to due to slowly wanting to transition from Goldberg to Maximum Destruction, as well as out of respect to the families who had lost loved ones during the September 11th terrorist attacks.
+Meents won a co-championship in freestyle with Madusa, driven by Debra Miceli, and El Toro Loco, driven by Lupe Soza, in 2004.
+In 2006, Meents won the Monster Jam World Freestyle Championship once again.
+Meents finally won another world racing championship in 2009 at Monster Jam World Finals X, using the same chassis that won the first championship.
+He regained the this title once more at World Finals XII in 2011, when he won in the championship race against Jimmy Creten in Bounty Hunter.
+In 2012 at Monster Jam World Finals XIII, Meents defended his title once again, winning the championship race against Damon Bradshaw in Monster Energy.
+In 2013, Meents celebrated the ten year anniversary of Maximum Destruction's debut.
+At World Finals XIV, Meents' championship streak in racing was snapped by Adam Anderson in Grave Digger The Legend in the semi-finals, but Meents would go on to win his fifth world freestyle title.
+He also completed a double backflip during the Max-D tenth anniversary encore.

 In 2005 Tom Meents jumped Maximum Destruction over his old house, before destroying the house with the truck.

+In August 2023, Meents announced that he would retire after the 2024 season.
+During his retirement tour, he suffered a career-ending injury at Lucas Oil Stadium in Indianapolis, Indiana, where he launched off a jump nose first and landed hard on the roof of the truck, dislocating his neck.
+His stepson, Colton Eichelberger, would substitute for him while he recovered.